 What did you imagine it would be like to live abroad when you first started planning your move?

-When I made the choice to accept a position as a Teaching Assistant with Spain´s Ministry of Education back in 2009, I was full of excitement for what the ten months of living in Madrid would have in store.
+When I made the choice to accept a position as a Teaching Assistant with Spain’s Ministry of Education back in 2009, I was full of excitement for what the ten months of living in Madrid would have in store.
 Great Food.
 Culture.
 Art.
 Travel.
 Dancing.
 Romance.
 Adventure…

 I cringe now to think of how starry eyed and ill prepared I was when making that international move.
-I hadn´t saved enough money, practiced enough Spanish, or cultivated enough emotional resilience.
+I hadn’t saved enough money, practiced enough Spanish, or cultivated enough emotional resilience.
 But none of those things were on my radar.
 I was going to Spain!
-I´d dreamt of this for five years!
+I’d dreamt of this for five years!
 It would all work itself out!

-…but things didn´t just work themselves out
+…but things didn’t just work themselves out

-Since feeling sick coincided with my return from Italy, I was certain that it was 100% physical and that Spain was slowly killing me.
+However, back then I was certain that it was 100% physical and that Spain was slowly killing me.
 My stubborn self was not about to admit that there might be a psychological component involved.
 I journaled, did yoga here and there and had gone to therapy for a couple of months in the spring.
 It couldn’t be stress.
-And my conviction that it was purely physical only grew once my boss told me that it was obviously all in my head.
+And my conviction that it was purely physical only grew once my boss told me that it was obviously “all in my head.“

-Though I have some fond memories of my first few months in Spain, such as a Halloween costume party with my roommate, introducing Thanksgiving to Spaniards, celebrating Christmas in London and ringing in 2010 in Madrid´s Puerta del Sol, the truth is that I was physically miserable for much of the time.
+Though I have some fond memories of my first few months in Spain, such as a Halloween costume party with my roommate, introducing Thanksgiving to Spaniards, celebrating Christmas in London and ringing in 2010 in Madrid’s Puerta del Sol, the truth is that I was physically miserable for much of the time.
 And in early 2010 I was told by the principal of the school I worked at that if I missed another day of work, I would be fired.

 Making sense of what was going on

 Truth be told, I still ask myself these questions sometimes, nearly a decade later.
 The difference is that I now see that life, wherever in the world you are, is like an ocean.
-It´s never going to be completely flat.
+It’s never going to be completely flat.
 There are going to be waves, and sometimes they may even be tsunami like.
 So, the question is, are you going to let those waves pull you under?
 Or are you going to surf them?
-And if your choice is to surf them, then it´s a question of learning how.
-It´s completely ok and acceptable to acknowledge that you´d like to surf the waves of living abroad one day, but that today is not that day, and therefore make the decision to go home.
+And if your choice is to surf them, then it’s a question of learning how.
+It’s completely ok and acceptable to acknowledge that you’d like to surf the waves of living abroad one day, but that today is not that day, and therefore make the decision to go home.
 But this decision is best made when it comes from a place of acknowledging that you’d rather learn to surf back at home because you’ll feel more supported or because the water is more familiar, not because you think a waveless ocean awaits you.

-If you’re struggling with adjusting to life abroad and want to surf the waves, but need some help in figuring out how to do so, I´d suggest reading my blog on Tips for Keeping a Positive Attitude Abroad.
+If you’re struggling with adjusting to life abroad and want to surf the waves, but need some help in figuring out how to do so, I’d suggest reading my blog on Tips for Keeping a Positive Attitude Abroad.
 Other helpful blog posts include “Making the Decision to go Home” and “Coping with Uncertainty.”